 Deadlines

 Graduate application deadlines vary by program.
-The Graduate School application, forms, deadlines, and program admission requirements are available on the Graduate School website or from the Graduate School.
-It is the applicant’s responsibility to ensure that his/her application meets the deadline set by the graduate program.
+The graduate admission application, forms, deadlines, and program admission requirements are available on the Graduate Admissions website.
+It is the applicant’s responsibility to ensure that their application meets the deadline set by the graduate program.
 Applicants should also note some programs grant admission only for specific semesters.

-Students enrolling in cooperative or joint programs between UTSA and other institutions must satisfy admission requirements (including deadline dates) of the other institutions as well as those of UTSA.
+Students enrolling in cooperative or joint programs between UT San Antonio and other institutions must satisfy admission requirements (including deadline dates) of the other institutions as well as those of UT San Antonio.

 Master’s Application Deadlines

-Master application deadlines may vary by program.
+Master's application deadlines may vary by program.
 Some master’s programs may have priority application deadlines.
-Please contact the appropriate academic program or visit the Graduate School website.
+Please contact the appropriate academic program or visit the Graduate Admissions website.

 Doctoral Application Deadlines

 Doctoral application deadlines may vary by program.
-It is the applicant’s responsibility to ensure that his/her application meets the deadline set by the doctoral program.
+It is the applicant’s responsibility to ensure that their application meets the deadline set by the doctoral program.
 Applicants should also note that most programs grant admission only for the Fall semester, but some do offer Spring admission.
-Consult the Graduate School website for application deadlines and application requirements.
+Consult the Graduate Admissions website for application deadlines and application requirements.

-A nonrefundable application processing fee is charged per application.
-Applicants may apply simultaneously to more than one graduate program; a fee for each application will be required.
+A non-refundable application processing fee is charged per application.
+Applicants may apply simultaneously to more than one graduate program, but a fee will be required for each application.